-More recently, interleukin 22 (IL-22) has gained relevance as mediator of the dysregulated crosstalk between the innate and adaptive immune response.
+More recently, interleukin 22 (IL-22) has gained relevance as mediator of dysregulated crosstalk between the innate and adaptive immune response.
 IL-22 levels are increased in the skin lesions and plasma of psoriatic patients and is mainly produced by a subset of CD4+ cells known as Th-22 (Wolk et al. 2006).
-IL-22 contributes to some of the histological changes in skin as well as to AMP production by KCs (Eyerich et al. 2009).
+IL-22 contributes to some of the histological changes in skin as well as to AMP production by keratinocytes (Eyerich et al. 2009).

 Cell types involved in psoriasis and PsA pathogenesis